thegetty/bronze-guidelines/content/vocabulary/casting-defect.md

 <div class="backmatter">

 Note: Casting defects should not be confused with other defects generated before casting (e.g., imperfection in the model) or after casting (e.g., intentional alteration, wear due to use, or damage).
-Some authors separate casting defects into categories as either negative or positive ({Rome and Young 2003}).
+Some authors separate casting defects into categories as either negative or positive ({{< q-cite "Rome and Young 2003" >}}).

 </div>